Nato outlines 'deterrence' plan for Ukraine

+"We've always said we would reinforce our allies on the eastern flank, and those conversations and discussions have certainly been part of what our national security officials have been discussing with their counterparts now for several weeks," said White House press secretary Jen Psaki.

+Later Monday, Biden was to hold a video call with several European leaders on the Russian military buildup and potential responses to an invasion, the White House said.

-Tensions soared Monday between Russia and the West over concerns that Moscow is planning to invade Ukraine, with Nato outlining potential troop and ship deployments, Britain saying it would withdraw some diplomats from Kyiv, and Ireland denouncing upcoming Russian war games off its coast as unwelcome.
+The Pentagon's move comes as tensions have soared between Russia and the West over concerns that Moscow is planning to invade Ukraine, with NATO outlining potential troop and ship deployments, Britain saying it would withdraw some diplomats from Kyiv, and Ireland denouncing upcoming Russian war games off its coast.

-The Western alliance's statement summed up moves already announced by member countries, but restating them under the Nato banner appeared aimed at showing its resolve.
-It was just one of a series of announcements that signaled the West is ramping up its rhetoric in the information war that has accompanied the Ukraine standoff.
+Prior to the U.S. announcement, the Western alliance's statement summed up moves already described by member countries, but restating them under the NATO banner appeared aimed at showing resolve.
+The West is ramping up its rhetoric in the information war that has accompanied the Ukraine standoff.

-Russia has massed an estimated 100,000 troops near Ukraine's border, demanding that Nato promise it will never allow Ukraine to join and that other actions, such as stationing alliance troops in former Soviet bloc countries, be curtailed.
-Some of these, like any pledge to permanently bar Ukraine, are nonstarters for Nato — creating a seemingly intractable deadlock that many fear can only end in war.
+Russia has massed an estimated 100,000 troops near Ukraine's border, demanding that NATO promise it will never allow Ukraine to join and that other actions, such as stationing alliance troops in former Soviet bloc countries, be curtailed.
+Some of these, like any pledge to permanently bar Ukraine, are nonstarters for NATO — creating a deadlock that many fear can only end in war.

 "All this is happening not because of what we, Russia, are doing.
-This is happening because of what Nato, the U.S. are doing."
+This is happening because of what NATO, the U.S. are doing," Peskov told reporters.

 In a statement, the ministers said the EU has stepped up sanction preparations and they warned that "any further military aggression by Russia against Ukraine will have massive consequences and severe costs."